Sreeraj-nair/Selenium-learning/scrum.md

  ## 3 Roles

- ### Product Owner - respinsible for defining the features that are required in the product.
+ ### Product Owner -
+ Respinsible for defining the features that are required in the product.

- ### Scrum Master - Leader to the team, responsible for protecting the team and the process.
-Keeps the work going, setting up meetings
- and so on.
+ ### Scrum Master -
+ Leader to the team, responsible for protecting the team and the process.
+Keeps the work going, setting up meetings and so on.

- ### Team - Developers, Testers, Writers, Designers and everyone else involved in the project.
+ ### Team -
+ Developers, Testers, Writers, Designers and everyone else involved in the project.

  ## 3 Artifacts